Leonelbruno/Leonelbruno/README.md

 - 💬 Ask me about my favorite thing on python
 - 📫 How to reach me: leonelbruno972@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I will be the best programer in the world
+- ⚡ Fun fact: I will be a Hokague!!🦊🦊